 Throughout the course, you'll be encouraged to explore and develop expertise in current design approaches, techniques, media, and application including branding, editorial, interactive design, packaging and 3D design, advertising, information design, digital moving image, sustainable and experiential design.

 The Sustainable Fashion Business and Practices curriculum helps to prepare students for a multitude of sustainably-focused undertakings and employment opportunities.
-These range from brand development, products, systems, models, and services, communication vehicles, not limited to medium, and expressed both physically as well as digitally, through to websites, blogs, aps, magazines, e-zines, exhibitions, installations and more.
+These range from brand development, products, systems, models, and services, communication vehicles, not limited to medium, and expressed both physically and digitally, through to websites, blogs, aps, magazines, e-zines, exhibitions, installations and more.
 This course will address the gap between intent and the in-depth knowledge required for diverse application.

 The curriculum prepares students for a rapidly-shifting industry, where the old models of career development no longer apply, impacted as they have been by the fourth industrial revolution, climate change, the global pandemic and a myriad of social and cultural movements that have shifted our collective value systems.
 Students may choose to set up their own international businesses or freelance across the creative and production industries.

 Students are trained to develop their own work profiles as independent practitioners and advisors, and to integrate into the brand and corporate world across markets, with sustainability an increasing focus for all entities, allowing students the flexibility to enter into non-fashion specific roles.

 We encourage research practice during the MA programme, with the potential to develop postgraduate practice at MPhil and PhD level.